• Skip to content

 Get support

-Many health services and maternity hospitals around Australia have dietitians and extra support for pregnant women who are overweight.
-Ask your doctor or midwife what’s available in your area.
+Many health services and maternity hospitals around Australia have dietitians and extra support for pregnant women who are overweight or underweight.
+Ask your midwife or doctor what’s available in your area.

 Setting goals with others can make it easier for you to reach your goals.
 For example, you could try preparing healthy meals and exercising with family and friends.

-Many women find tracking their progress can motivate them to make healthier choices about eating and exercise during pregnancy.
-Your doctor or midwife can recommend some online resources or apps.
+You might also find that tracking your progress can motivate you to make healthier choices about eating and exercise during pregnancy.
+Your midwife or doctor can recommend some online resources or apps.

 Healthy weight gain during pregnancy